 4.11 Inventories

 Inventories consist of food, beverages and other items related to consumption and are valued at the lower of cost or net realizable value.
-Cost is determined using the weighted average cost method, not to exceed the market value.
+Cost is determined using the weighted average cost method.

 4.12 Trade and other receivables, net